-You can generally access your pension from the age of 55 (Please note in 2028 this may change to age 57) but think carefully about your options as you don't want your money to run out if you access it too soon.
-Once you turn 55, your choices are:
+The minimum age you can normally access your pension savings is currently 55, but this is due to rise to 57 on 6th April 2028, but think carefully about your options as you don't want your money to run out if you access it too soon.
+Once you turn 55, you have various options:

-- Take a tax-free lump sum, which will normally be up to 25% of your pension value. - Secure a guaranteed income for life by buying an annuity. - Take your pension as several lump sums. - Get a flexible retirement income from your pension (also known as flexi-access or income drawdown). - Do nothing and leave your retirement savings invested until you decide to use them.
+- Take a tax-free lump sum, which will normally be up to 25% of your pension value. - Secure a guaranteed income for life by buying an annuity. - Take your pension as one or several lump sums. - Get a flexible retirement income from your pension (also known as flexi-access or income drawdown). - Do nothing and leave your pension savings invested until you decide to use them.
 This will mean your pension has more time to potentially grow. - Use a combination of these options.